A quick guide to selling an inherited property

 You’ll firstly need to apply for probate (also known as a ‘grant of representation’).
 This would give you legal rights to the house.
 The probate application form (PA1) asks for various information, including details of the person who died and your relation to them.
 The form can be accessed here.
 If the house is left to a spouse or civil partner, or its value is less than the Inheritance Tax threshold, then there is no inheritance tax to pay.

 Currently, this equates to £325,000, or £425,000 if the house is left to children or grandchildren.
 However, you must still fill in the shorter Inheritance Tax form, known as the IHT205.
 If you fall into neither of the above categories, or the house is valued above your threshold, then you will have inheritance tax to pay.
 This is 40% on the value above £325,000, or 36% if 10% or more is given to charity.
-The associated form can be accessed here and is known as the IHT400.
+This form is called the IHT400.
 Further help with completing these forms follow:

 The third step is sending your application to the local Probate Registry.
 This should include; the probate application form PA1; the Inheritance Tax form; an official copy of the decease’s death certificate; the original will with 3 additional copies; a £215 application fee.
 In May, these fees may change so keep your eye on that.
 After these forms have been checked, they will send you an oath.
 This is the promise that you have given them true information.
 You will need to swear that oath at either your local probate office or in the office of a commissioner for oaths, such as a solicitor.
 Approximately 10 working days later, you should be granted your probate.
 The next steps are-